SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 ### TLDR

 I get it.
 You're busy.
-Here's the Cliff's notes.
+Here's the Cliffs notes.
 For those with a little more time, read on for the full breakdown of each rule.

 - **Project Setup**
   - Perform strict null checks